adamejzak/steam-idle-booster/README.md

 2. Enter Steam login/password
 3. Set `shared_secret` for automatic 2FA codes
 4. Manage the AppID list (up to 33 entries) manually or by importing from your Steam library
-5. Start the booster (logs into Steam and pretends to play selected games)
+5. Start the script (logs into Steam and pretends to play selected games)

 A `config.json` file is created on the first run.
-Press Enter or `Ctrl+C` to stop the booster.
+Press Enter or `Ctrl+C` to stop the script.

 ## Interface Language